tosc-rs/mnemos/platforms/README.md

 # MnemOS Hardware Platforms

-This directory contains code for running MnemOS on the supported hardware platforms.
+This directory contains code for running MnemOS on the supported hardware and simulation platforms.

 ## Folder Layout